According to IDEA, do I need parental consent to conduct a screening?

 ASHA does not recommend specific criteria for eligibility or dismissal of services for educational settings.
 Federal, state, and/or local guidelines determine criteria.
 For additional information, see Eligibility and Dismissal Criteria and Cognitive Referencing.

 Comparing IQ and language scores as a factor for eligibility for speech-language intervention is frequently referred to as cognitive referencing.
 Cognitive referencing is based on the assumption that language functioning cannot surpass cognitive levels.
 According to researchers, the relationship between language and cognition is not that simple.
 Some language abilities are more advanced, others are closely correlated, and still others are less advanced than general cognitive level.
-Research results in recent years have demonstrated that cognitive prerequisites are neither sufficient nor even necessary for language to emerge.
+The results of research in recent years have demonstrated that cognitive prerequisites are neither sufficient nor even necessary for language to emerge.
 Therefore, ASHA does not support the use of cognitive referencing.
 For additional information, see ASHA's Cognitive Referencing resource.
-New provisions in IDEA 2004 permitting identification of specific learning disabilities based on a student's response to instruction offer an alternative approach that can be applied to identification of a language disorder.

 Can a school district deny speech-language pathology services to a student with a "mild" articulation disorder if the district decides that the disability does not "adversely affect educational performance"?